Learning flow functions of spiking systems: Numerical experiments

 \section{Numerical experiments}

-We perform two experiments with data from simulations of two conductance-based models: a single neuron model, and a model of the feedforward interconnection of two neurons with an electrical synapse.
+We perform two experiments with data from simulations of two conductance-based models: a single neuron model, and a model of the feedforward interconnection of two neurons with an electrical synapse \footnote{The source code used to run the experiments is available at \url{https://github.com/mcpca/flow-learning}.}.